cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 The `gas` is dependent on the transaction.
 Different transaction require different amount of `gas`.
 The `gas` amount for a transaction is calculated as it is being processed, but there is a way to estimate it beforehand by using the `auto` value for the `gas` flag.
 Of course, this only gives an estimate.
 You can adjust this estimate with the flag `--gas-adjustment` (default `1.0`) if you want to be sure you provide enough `gas` for the transaction.

 The `gasPrice` is the price of each unit of `gas`.
-Each validator sets a `min-gas-price` value, and will only include transaction that have a `gasPrice` superior to their `min-gas-price`.
+Each validator sets a `min-gas-price` value, and will only include transactions that have a `gasPrice` greater than their `min-gas-price`.

-The transaction `fees` is the product of `gas` and `gasPrice`.
+The transaction `fees` are the product of `gas` and `gasPrice`.
 As a user, you have to input 2 out of 3.
 The higher the `gasPrice`, the higher the chance that your transaction will get included in a block.

 ## Participating in governance

 ### Primer on governance

-The Cosmos Hub has a built-in governance system that lets bonded Atom holder vote on proposals.
+The Cosmos Hub has a built-in governance system that lets bonded Atom holders vote on proposals.
 There are three types of proposal:

 - `Text Proposals`: These are the most basic type of proposals.
 They can be used to get the opinion of the network on a given topic.
 - `Parameter Proposals`: These are used to update the value of an existing parameter.
 - `Software Upgrade Proposal`: These are used to propose an upgrade of the Hub's software.

 Any Atom holder can submit a proposal.
-In order for the proposal to be open for voting, it needs to come with a `deposit` that is superior to a parameter called `minDeposit`.
+In order for the proposal to be open for voting, it needs to come with a `deposit` that is greater than a parameter called `minDeposit`.
 The `deposit` need not be provided in its entirety by the submitter.
 If the initial proposer's `deposit` is not sufficient, the proposal enters the `deposit_period` status.
 Then, any Atom holder can increase the deposit by sending a `depositTx`.

 Once the `deposit` reaches `minDeposit`, the proposal enters the `voting_period`, which lasts 2 weeks.
-Any **bonded** Atom hodler can then cast a vote on this proposal.
+Any **bonded** Atom holder can then cast a vote on this proposal.
 The options are `Yes`, `No`, `NoWithVeto` and `Abstain`.
 The weight of the vote is based on the amount of bonded Atoms of the sender.
 If they don't vote, delegator inherit the vote of their validator.
 However, delegators can override their validator's vote by sending a vote themselves.

-At the end of the voting period, the proposal is accepted if there is more than 50% `Yes` votes (excluding `Abstain ` votes) and less than 33.33% of `NoWithVeto` votes (excluding `Abstain` votes).
+At the end of the voting period, the proposal is accepted if there are more than 50% `Yes` votes (excluding `Abstain ` votes) and less than 33.33% of `NoWithVeto` votes (excluding `Abstain` votes).

 ### In practice